dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-We want to support as many frameworks as possible so tell us about it!
+We want to support as many frameworks and languages as possible so tell us about it!

-### How to Implement Business Logic
+### How to implement the components

 `Policies` have access to the accessing user, entity, and should return a boolean.